btcpayserver/btcpayserver-doc/docs/BTCPayVsOthers.md

 ----

-That's why BTCPay was created.
+That's why BTCPay Server was created.
 To help merchants remove third party dependencies and simply use the Bitcoin Network freely and securely.
-Merchants have their own copy of the BTCPay software which runs on their own server or VPS of their choice and validates their own payments using their own node.
+Merchants have their own copy of the BTCPay Server software which runs on their own server or VPS of their choice and validates their own payments using their own node.
 It's a self-hosted Peer-to-Peer payment processor.
 The trade-off in this case is some technical understanding is required for initial setup.

-As the BTCPay community continues to grow, more deployment methods, use cases and tutorials are continually being added to make it easier for non-technical users.
-BTCPay is completely open source.
+As the BTCPay Server community continues to grow, more deployment methods, use cases and tutorials are continually being added to make it easier for non-technical users.
+BTCPay Server is completely open source.
 Anyone can join the community to suggest or create improvements, features, guides, etc. Feedback is always welcome.

 ----

 ## Fiat

-Currently, BTCPay is a processor **without fiat conversion** capabilities.
+Currently, BTCPay Server is a processor **without fiat conversion** capabilities.
 As a merchant, this may be a difficult if business costs require fiat.
-Not providing fiat conversion allows BTCPay merchants to avoid KYC and AML identification verification.
-This also allows BTCPay to be free and available for anyone to use.
+Not providing fiat conversion allows BTCPay Server merchants to avoid KYC and AML identification verification.
+This also allows BTCPay Server to be free and available for anyone to use.

-However, a fiat conversion feature is on the roadmap for BTCPay.
+However, a fiat conversion feature is on the roadmap for BTCPay Server.
 Since merchants are always the owners of their private keys, they can always freely convert their coins manually, but for now there's no instant-fiat conversion.

 ----